 In accordance with a notice sent to certain street name shareholders of our Common Stock who share a single address, only one copy of the Notice of Internet Availability of Proxy Materials or proxy materials for the year ended December 26, 2021 is being sent to that address unless we received contrary instructions from any shareholder at that address.
 This practice, known as "householding," is designed to reduce our printing and postage costs and environmental footprint.
 However, if any shareholder residing at such an address wishes to receive a separate copy of the Notice of Internet Availability of the Proxy Materials, the Proxy Statement or our Annual Report on Form 10-K for the year ended December 26, 2021, he or she may contact Debbie Hancock, Senior Vice President of Investor Relations, Hasbro, Inc., 1011 Newport Avenue, Pawtucket, Rhode Island 02861, phone (401) 727-5401, and we will deliver those documents to such shareholder promptly upon receiving the request.
-Any such shareholder may also contact our Investor Relations Department using the above contact information if he or she would like to receive separate Notices of the Internet Availability of Proxy Materials, annual report or proxy statement at the same address, and would like to only receive one copy, you may request householding in the future by contacting the Investor Relations Department using the above contact information.
+Any such shareholder may also contact our Investor Relations Department using the above contact information if he or she would like to receive separate Notices of the Internet Availability of Proxy Materials or proxy statements and annual reports in the future.
+If you are receiving multiple copies of our Notice of Internet Availability of the Proxy Materials, annual report or proxy statement at the same address, and would like to only receive one copy, you may request householding in the future by contacting the Investor Relations Department using the above contact information.